 But in the back of my head —

 I'd never be able to keep up with every single change.
 I'm not Steve Jobs!

-Now, I'd REALY like to tell you that I learned this lesson quickly.
+Now, I'd REALLY like to tell you that I learned this lesson quickly.

-But I care too much about you to lie to you.
+But I care too much about our relationship to lie to you.

 Every single time she wanted a new app or her current apps changed — Hello, disappearing videos on Instagram! — or something scary happened in our community with kids online, I was right back where I started.

 And I realized that running on this hamster wheel — chasing those "bad apps" — was NO WAY to live.

 I had sneaky suspicion that what I was doing WASN'T EFFECTIVE or foolproof.

 - The apps changed.

 - She could figure out a loophole to my monitoring.